top of page

 What Happens If You Don’t Sign?

 Not signing the first offer doesn’t mean you lose your severance.
-It means you’re opening the door to a better outcome.
 You can:

 • Ask questions